Session 07-06 - Contingency Tables

 . . .

-Question: If variables were independent, what cell count would you expect for (Satisfied, Repeat)?
+Question: If satisfaction and repeat status were independent, what would we expect in the (Satisfied, Repeat) cell?

 . . .